ManifoldScholar/manifold-docs/_docs/projects/customizing/layout.md

 ![Text Block Frontend](/docs/assets/projects/textsBlock.png)

 An editor can modify the following settings for a Text block in the backend.
 Depending on which settings are toggled on/off, different elements within the block may move to better serve visual comprehension of the page.

+#### Access

+Publishers can use this dropdown to customize the project's landing page behavior and for whom this block will appear.
+This field works in concert with the project's [access restriction settings](/docs/projects/customizing/access.html#entitlements).

+If `Always Visible` is selected, the content block will be visible on the project landing page for all who arrive there, whether they have accounts on the instance or not.

+When `Visible Only When Authorized` is chosen, only those who (1) have accounts on the instance, (2) are logged in, and (3) have secured the necessary permissions to access the project will see the content block.

+Conversely, if `Visible Only When Unauthorized` is selected, the block will display only for those who don't have specific access to the project or aren't logged in to their accounts.

+The default setting for this field is `Always Visible`.

 #### Title